flux-framework/rfc/spec_42.rst

     - :program:`sdexec`
     - If systemd support is configured

+  * - Flux shell
+    - :program:`UID-shell-JOBID.rexec`
+    - Only available to the job owner.

 The primary use cases are:

 #.
 The job execution service runs job shells on job nodes.